-- Take lemon-size dough portions and shape them like chocos or squares.
-Apply oil on your fingers to prevent them from sticking while making the shapes.
+- Pick up lemon-sized dough portions and shape them like chocos or squares.
+Apply oil to your fingers to prevent them from sticking while making the shapes.

 - Heat oil for deep-frying.
 Drop the dough squares one by one into the very hot oil.
 Fry, turning occasionally to ensure uniform cooking.
 Reduce the fire once they are golden brown and crispy.

 - Transfer to an absorbent paper towel.
 Repeat the same until you finish making all of the vada.

 - Serve with tomato sauce or any sweet-sour chutney or sauce.
 Enjoy eating these delightful snacks!

 - Before frying, make sure that the oil is very hot; otherwise, the vada will absorb too much oil.